🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 What is liquidity?

-• Depth: How many shares are available at each price level in the order book
+• Depth: The quantity of shares accessible at various price tiers within the order book

-• Spread: The gap between the best bid (highest buy price) and best ask (lowest sell price)
+• Spread: The difference separating the highest bid (best purchase price) and lowest ask (best sale price)

-A market with 10,000 shares on the bid at 48 cents and 10,000 on the ask at 50 cents is liquid.
-A market with 50 shares on each side at a 10-cent spread is illiquid.
+A market displaying 10,000 shares offered at 48 cents and 10,000 requested at 50 cents exhibits strong liquidity.
+Conversely, a market with merely 50 shares on each side separated by a 10-cent gap demonstrates poor liquidity.

 Why liquidity matters for traders